-Differences between the revenues of the original budget and the final budget was due to a decrease in franchise taxes, state grants, fees, charges and commissions and other revenues.
-Differences between the expenditures of the original budget and the final budget were due to a decrease in operating services and materials and supplies.
+Differences between the revenues of the original budget and the final budget was due to a decrease in franchise taxes and fees, charges and commissions and an increase in state grants and occupational licenses.
+Differences between the expenditures of the original budget and the final budget were due to a decrease in operating services and materials and supplies and an increase in capital outlay.